It is an acronym for Swiss Cancer Patient Experiences.

 It is important to answer all the questions asked, unless the instructions say to skip a question.

-Completing the questionnaire should take between 30 and 45 minutes.
+Completing the questionnaire should take between 20 and 30 minutes.

-To ensure the anonymity and confidentiality of the data, a coding procedure was implemented.
-Coding means that the personal information (name, address, date of birth, patient number) has been replaced by a 4-digit "code."
+To ensure the confidentiality of the data, a coding procedure was implemented.
+Coding means that the personal information (name, address, date of birth, patient number) has been replaced by a 5-digit "code."
 The data collected with the questionnaire contain this code; they do not contain a name or address.
-The key to the code (the link between the personal information and the code) is in a password-protected document, accessible only to the local hospital coordinator.
-The hospital does not have access to the answers provided in the questionnaire, which is located at Unisanté.
+The key to the code (the link between the personal information and the code) is in a password-protected document, accessible only to the local oncology center coordinator.
+The center does not have access to the answers provided in the questionnaire, which is located at Unisanté.

-The data from the questionnaire are anonymized after data collection (i.e. the document with the encryption key is destroyed).
+The data from the questionnaire are deidentified after data collection (i.e. the document with the encryption key is destroyed).
 Thereafter, it is impossible to link the answers to a name.

-Participants can indicate at the end of the survey if they would like to receive the main results.
-These results are also be posted on the study website.
-Hospitals also receive the results for their hospital, with the overall results for all hospitals as a comparison.
+The main results of the survey are presented on the survey website, in an aggregated and interactive form.
+Participatins centers also receive the results for their center, with the overall results for all centers as a comparison.

 The survey results provide an insight into the experiences of cancer care and can guide the development and implementation of interventions and models of care to improve cancer care by identifying areas of care that are less well evaluated by patients.